emilyychenn/lendr/README.md

 ## Description (Proposal)
 Ever had difficulty keeping track of how much money you owe your friends or how much they owe you?
 In my daily life, I frequently find myself borrowing or lending money to/from friends whenever one of us forgets to bring our wallet or doesn't have enough change.
 We have even tried keeping track of every time one person buys the other a coffee, but this happens quite frequently and is difficult to keep track of.
 Currently, we are using a generic notes application to keep track of these exchanges, however, this is inefficient and doesn't show when and what the money was for — hence the idea for a **Money Loaning Tracker**.

-This program would ideally be used by individuals or groups of friends/colleagues/acquaintances in similar situations as described above to help keep track of who owes money to whom.
+This program would be used by individuals or groups of friends/colleagues/acquaintances in similar situations as described above to help keep track of who owes money to whom.
 The application's core features are listed below under *User Stories*.

 ## User Stories
 As a typical user, I want to be able to: